 Your daughter's safety is our #1 concern.
-It is imperative that you completely fill-out and sign the Camper Pick-Up form included through Camp Doc.com
+It is imperative that you completely fill-out and sign the Camper Pick-Up form now included through Camp Doc.com

-- Please remember to list all the people that may pick-up your daughter in case of an emergency, at camp.
+- Please remember to list all the people that may pick-up your daughter in case of an emergency, at camp or from the bus stop.
 Don't forget to include yourself and your spouse/partner. - Our staff will only release campers to those indicated on the pick-up form.
 NO Exceptions. - Everyone will need to show photo identification as campers will not be released without it.
 Please inform all who are on the pick-up form.